 Title of the Module CARRIAGE OF GOODS AND PASSENGERS BY SEA Module Description The module of carriage of goods and passengers by sea is one of the core modules of shipping law and relates closely to the modules of introduction to shipping law, wet shipping, and maritime claims.
 This module explains the rules pertaining to the various contracts concluded for the transport of goods by sea and for the hire of ships.
 The main transport documents are studied, including bills of lading, waybills and ship's delivery orders.
 Multimodal transport contracts involving a sea leg are also considered.
 The module looks at developments with respect to electronic transport documents.
 Charterparties in their various types (demise, time or voyage charters) are also analysed.
-The module then focuses on the rights and liabilities of all the parties involved in the carriage of passengers and their luggage by sea, including rights of compensation for death or personal injury, loss of ordamage to luggage and delay in transport.
+The module then focuses on the rights and liabilities of all the parties involved in the carriage of passengers and their luggage by sea, including rights of compensation for death or personal injury, loss of or damage to luggage and delay in transport.
 Relevant international conventions, EU Regulations and the latest legal developments on the subjects are studied.
-Lectures Carriage of Goods by Sea Carriage of Goods by Sea under Bill of Lading Terms Bills of Lading and Other Transport Documents (Negotiable Bills of Lading, Straight Bills of Lading, Sea Waybills, Delivery Orders, Through Bills of Lading) Conventions Relating to International Carriage of Goods by Sea

-- International Convention for the Unification of Certain Rules of Law relating to Bills of Lading, 1924 (Hague Rules) - Protocol to Amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading, 1968 (Hague-Visby Rules) - United Nations Convention on the Carriage of Goods by Sea, 1978 (Hamburg Rules) - United Nations Convention on Carriage of Goods (Wholly or Partly) by Sea, 2008 (Rotterdam Rules) - Electronic Commerce and Electronic Transport Documents for the Carriage of Goods by Sea - o Charterparties - Different Types of Charterparties - Rights and Obligations of the Parties Involved - Bills of Lading Issued under Charterparties - Multimodal Transport - Multimodal Transport Documents - United Nations Convention on International Multimodal Transport of Goods, 1980 - Impact of the Rotterdam Rules on Multimodal Transport - Carriage of Passengers and their Luggage - Historical Development of International Regulation (1961 Convention and 1967 Convention) - Athens Convention Relating to the Carriage of Passengers and their Luggage by Sea, 1974 (Athens Convention) - Athens Convention Relating to the Carriage of Passengers and their Luggage by Sea, 2002 (Athens Convention 2002) - Guidelines for the Implementation of the Athens Convention Relating to the Carriage of Passengers and their Luggage by Sea, 2002 (IMO Reservation and Guidelines 2006) - Relationship between the Athens Conventions and Other Conventions on Limitation of Liability - Regulation (EC) No. 392/2009 on the Liability of Carriers of Passengers by Sea in the Event of Accidents of 23 April 2009
+Lectures Carriage of Goods by Sea under Bill of Lading Terms Bills of Lading and Other Transport Documents (Negotiable Bills of Lading, Straight Bills of Lading, Sea Waybills, Delivery Orders, Through Bills of Lading) Conventions Relating to International Carriage of Goods by Sea International Convention for the Unification of Certain Rules of Law relating to Bills of Lading, 1924 (Hague Rules) Protocol to Amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading, 1968 (Hague-Visby Rules) United Nations Convention on the Carriage of Goods by Sea, 1978 (Hamburg Rules) United Nations Convention on Carriage of Goods (Wholly or Partly) by Sea, 2008 (Rotterdam Rules) Electronic Commerce and Electronic Transport Documents for the Carriage of Goods by Sea Charterparties Different Types of Charterparties Rights and Obligations of the Parties Involved Bills of Lading Issued under Charterparties Multimodal Transport Multimodal Transport Documents United Nations Convention on International Multimodal Transport of Goods, 1980 Impact of the Rotterdam Rules on Multimodal Transport Carriage of Passengers and their Luggage Historical Development of International Regulation (1961 Convention) Athens Convention Relating to the Carriage of Passengers and their Luggage by Sea, 1974 (Athens Convention) Athens Convention Relating to the Carriage of Passengers and their Luggage by Sea, 2002 (Athens Convention Relating to the Carriage of Passengers and their Luggage by Sea, 2002 (Athens Convention Relating to the Carriage of Passengers and their Luggage by Sea, 2002 (Athens Convention Relating to the Carriage of Passengers and their Luggage by Sea, 2002 (IMO Reservation and Guidelines 2006) Relationship between the Athens Conventions and Other Conventions on Limitation of Liability Regulation (EC) No. 392/2009 on the Liability of Carriers of Passengers by Sea in the Event of Accidents of 23 April 2009 Competences: - at the end of the module the learner will have acquired the responsibility and autonomy to:

-- Understand the rules that govern the carriage of goods and passengers by sea. - b) Understand the legal basis for actions in relation to claims for compensation in cases of loss of or damage to cargo or claims in relation to death or personal injury, as well as loss of or damage to luggage and delay in transport.
+- a) Understand the rules that govern the carriage of goods and passengers by sea. - b) Understand the legal basis for actions in relation to claims for compensation in cases of loss of or damage to cargo or claims in relation to death or personal injury, as well as loss of or damage to luggage and delay in transport.